quasoft/backgammonjs/README.md

 - [Docker](docs/INSTALL.md#docker)
 - [OpenShift Online](docs/INSTALL.md#openshift-online)

-Follow the links above for more detailed installation isntructions on those platforms.
+Follow the links above for more detailed installation instructions on those platforms.

 ## How to change default rule